 I was born on Friday, 28 Shaban, 1355 Hijri in Gorakhpur where my father, Zahirul Hasnain Lari (1907-1972) had started practice as a lawyer after graduating from Aligarh Muslim University (AMU).
 He was sent down from AMU for opposing the invitation to the English Deputy Commissioner to inaugurate the student union, of which he had been elected secretary.
 But he was hailed by Jawaharlal Nehru, who invited and took him to the All India Political Parties Conference at Delhi.

 My father was elected to the U.P.
-Legislative Assembly on a Muslim League ticket in the first All India provincial elections against a Muslim Momin party candidate supported by the Congress, held in the winter of 1936-37.
-The election was fought on the basis of the Act of 1935, which was opposed by both Congress and League, but both participated in the elections, and later accepted it as the provisional constitution of the two new independent countries with some amendments.
+Legislative Assembly on a Muslim League ticket in the first All India provincial elections held in the winter of 1936-37, against a Muslim Momin party candidate supported by the Congress.
+The election was fought on the basis of the Act of 1935, which was opposed by both Congress and League, but both participated in the elections, and later accepted it as the provisional constitution of the two new independent countries with amendments.

 The issue in the 1937 election was complete autonomy within the British Commonwealth, self-government for provinces, and adequate safeguards for minorities.

 The Indian National Congress emerged as the largest party with 707 (44.6%) out of 1,585 provincial assembly seats.
 It won an absolute majority in six provinces, attracted enough members in two others to form governments in eight provinces, and became a coalition partner in three Muslim majority provinces.